Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/09-debug-walkthrough/Hardware/Stage_4.md

 Before starting this tutorial:

-* It is expected that you cloned the Git repository, and the design files are ready to build.
+* It is expected that you cloned the git repository, and the design files are ready to build.
 * It is expected that you have run the steps to set the environment variables as described in [Introduction](../README.md#Introduction).

 ### Build the Design